 Leading hybrid work

-In order to avoid creating an in-and-out group of people, we need to emphasize communications through better facilitation of hybrid meetings and by spreading the word on what is discussed during informal meetings at the office.
+To avoid creating an in-and-out group of people, we need to emphasize communications through better facilitation of hybrid meetings and by spreading the word on what is discussed during informal meetings at the office.
 Meetings in a split model, with both remote and onsite participants, require more facilitation rather than less.

 A unique opportunity